 Limit alcohol intake.
 Alcohol is a liver toxin.
 Dietary Guidelines for Americans recommend no more than one drink per day for women or two drinks per day for men.
 A standard-sized drink is equivalent to a 12-ounce bottle of beer, a 5-ounce glass of wine or 1.5 ounces (about a shot) of distilled spirits.
 Many experts advise that people with liver disease should not drink any alcohol.

 Exercise regularly.
-Health.gov’s Physical Activity Guidelines for Adults recommend at least 150 minutes of moderate-intensity aerobic activity (e.g., brisk walking) every week and weight training/muscle-strengthening activities that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders and arms) on two or more days a week.
+The federal government’s Physical Activity Guidelines for Adults recommend at least 150 minutes of moderate-intensity aerobic activity (e.g., brisk walking) every week and weight training/muscle-strengthening activities that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders and arms) on two or more days a week.
 Recent research shows that exercising in short intervals is as effective as exercising for larger stretches of time.

-Use medicines and supplements exactly as prescribed.
-Many prescription and over-the-counter medications, dietary supplements and herbal remedies have the potential to do harm the liver if not used correctly.
+Use medications and supplements exactly as prescribed.
+Many prescription and over-the-counter medications, dietary supplements and herbal remedies have the potential to harm the liver if not used correctly.
 Tell your health care providers about all medications, supplements and herbs you use.

 Get regular, good-quality sleep.
 Our bodies need adquate sleep to function.
 Insufficient sleep is associated with overeating and weight gain.
 What’s more, adequate sleep improves mood and overall quality of life.
 The American Academy of Sleep Medicine recommends that adults should get at least seven hours of sleep a night.